samsoto/EntroPy/readme.md

 ## What is Entropy?

-Entropy is a measure of how unpredictable an event is. **High Unpredictability, High Entropy.** For example image you opened a book and, without looking, point to a random letter anywhere in the book.
+Entropy is a measure of how unpredictable something is. **High Unpredictability, High Entropy.** An example of high entropy is an orinary coin, say a quarter.
+If you're asked to predict the next coin flip what would you choose?
+It's 50-50 chance of heads or tails so the best you can do is randomly guess.
+The situation is unpredictable so it has **High Entropy**.
+Now lets consider a different example and image you opened a book and, without looking, point to a random letter anywhere in the book.
 If you were told you would win a million dollars if you can  correctly guess the letter.
 What letter would you choose?
+Looking at the leter frequencies for English we can see that some letter are more frequent than others.
+Thus we have some predictability and the entopry is not as high as a situation where each letter was equally likely.

 ![](./resources/images/entropy_intro/letter_frequency.png)

-Looking at the leter frequencies for English we can see that some letter are more frequent than others.
-Thus we have some hope in predicting which letter it is!

 ### **Relationship between Probabilities and YES/NO Questions**